UBC FLEX Activity

 + Research evidence-based best practices on various medical topics.

-+ Synthesize clinical knowledge into a concise, easy-to-read format for busy emergency practitioners.
++ Synthesize knowledge into a concise, easy-to-read format for busy emergency care practitioners and patients.

 What to Expect